 LED Status Indication On The system has started up successfully. ப் (Power) Flashing The system is starting up or the firmware is being upgraded.
 Do not disconnect or power off your router.
 Off Power is off.
 On The 2.4GHz wireless band is enabled.
 (2.4GHz Wireless) Off The 2.4GHz wireless band is disabled.
-On The 5GHz wireless band is enabled.
-(5GHz Wireless) Off The 5GHz wireless band is disabled. ₩ (LAN) On At least one powered-on device is connected to the router's LAN port.
-T (EAN) Off No powered-on device is connected to the router's LAN port.
-Green On The WAN port is connected. ⊘ (Internet) Off The router's Internet port is unplugged.
+(5GHz Wireless) On The 5GHz wireless band is enabled.
+Off The 5GHz wireless band is disabled. 다 (LAN) On At least one powered-on device is connected to the router's LAN port.
+Off No powered-on device is connected to the router's LAN port.
+Green On Internet service is available.
+(Internet) Off The router's Internet port is unplugged.

 1. 2.
-2. The Back Panel
+2. Back Panel